RASR: Retrieval-Augmented Super Resolution for Practical Reference-based Image Restoration

 \subsection{Diffusion-based Real Image Super Resolution}

-Diffusion models have recently achieved remarkable success in high-quality image generation, starting from unconditional generation to powerful text-to-image (T2I) models.
-Motivated by their strong generative capacity, researchers have explored applying T2I models to address super resolution problem.
-StableSR \cite{stablesr} is an early approach that guides T2I model to generate promising outputs by introducing a time-aware encoder and a controllable feature wrapping module.
-DiffBIR \cite{diffbir} proposes first removing degradation and then using T2I model for information regeneration to tackle blind image restoration tasks.
-PASD \cite{pasd} and SeeSR \cite{seesr} further utilize the semantic information to guide the diffusion process extracted from input by another image-to-text module.
-However, traditional diffusion models require many sampling steps and are computationally expensive.
-To address this, recent approaches such as SinSR \cite{sinsr} and OSEDiff \cite{osediff} propose efficient sampling strategies or single-step generation frameworks, greatly improving inference speed while maintaining output quality.
-Beyond efficiency-focused methods, recent work such as ReFIR proposes a training-free framework that utilizes external references to reduce hallucination and expand the knowledge boundaries of large resolution models.
+Diffusion models have recently excelled in high-quality image generation, from unconditional to text-to-image (T2I) tasks.
+Their generative capacity has motivated applications to super resolution.
+StableSR \cite{stablesr} adapts T2I with a time-aware encoder and feature wrapping, while DiffBIR \cite{diffbir} removes degradation before regeneration.
+PASD \cite{pasd} and SeeSR \cite{seesr} leverage semantic cues from image-to-text modules.
+However, diffusion models are costly due to many sampling steps.
+Efficient solutions such as SinSR \cite{sinsr} and OSEDiff \cite{osediff} accelerate inference via single-step or optimized sampling.
+Beyond efficiency, ReFIR \cite{refir} introduces a training-free framework that exploits external references to reduce hallucination.